pnp/generator-spfx/docs/howtos/handlebars-upgrade.md

-# Upgrade Handlebars < pnp/spfx 1.9.1
+# Upgrade Handlebar Projects > pnp/spfx 1.9.1

 The pnp/spfx generator comes in version 1.20.0 with a new webpack HandlebarsJS loader.
 The following steps are required to upgrade older projects before 1.10.0.